Get Started:Choose your plan

 - If you are not a Director of your company, you many also need to provide a supporting letter from a Director of the business that shows you have permission to set the account up on behalf of the business.

 You may be asked for further information by the company assigned by WeChat to verify your account.
-We’ll support you through this process and manage all the requirements for you.

 Why do I need so much documentation to get verified by WeChat?